Timing Constraints in Real-time System

 D >= d

 - Deadline Constraint –

 A deadline constraint describes the maximum time interval between occurrence of two consecutive events in the real-time system.
 If an event occurs after the deadline constraint, then the result of event is considered incorrect.
 The time interval between occurrence of two events should be less than or equal to deadline constraint.

 If D is the actual time interval between occurrence of two events and d is the deadline constraint, then

 - Duration Constraint –

 Duration constraint describes the duration of an event in real-time system.
 It describes the minimum and maximum time period of an event.
 On this basis it is further classified into two types:

-- Minimum Duration Constraint: It describes that after the initiation of an event, it can not stop before a certain time.
+- Minimum Duration Constraint: It describes that after the initiation of an event, it can not stop before a certain minimum duration.

-- Maximum Duration Constraint: It describes that after the starting of an event, it must end before a certain time.
+- Maximum Duration Constraint: It describes that after the starting of an event, it must end before a certain maximum duration elapses.